OpenLiberty/open-liberty-deep-dive/README.md

 This test sends a `json` request to the `barista` service and checks for a `200 OK` response.

-Run the tests by pressing `Enter` on the terminal which is running your server.
+Run the tests by pressing `Enter` on your running server terminal.

 In the output of the build, you should see: